Contribute

 Things soon get confusing when it comes to tubing, especially if you are new to PC water cooling.
 First off, there are many different dimensions with various inner and outer diameters.
 Once you know the diameter you will be using, you have to choose between acrylic and flexible tubing; both have their advantages and disadvantages, so choose wisely.

-No matter which tube diameter you decide to go for, your end choice will not affect your loop’s overall performance or temperature only the aesthetics of the build.
+No matter which tube diameter you decide to go for, your end choice will not affect your loop’s overall performance or temperature.

 Radiator Fans